lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Set of steps between floors in a building.
 "We walked up the stairs to the top floor."

 stand
-: Rise up on one's feet.
+: Rise up on one’s feet.
 "Please stand for the national anthem."

 star
 : A luminous celestial body like the sun.
 "Stars twinkled brightly in the night sky."